Can what you eat affect your happiness?

 Quinoa is having a serious moment right now— take advantage of its healing properties.
 A 2010 study in the Journal of Neuropharmacology. names a flavonoid found in quinoa, ( Quercetin,) to stimulate depression-related signaling pathways.
 The ones that involve neurotrophic factors resulting in improved moods.

-Kumamoto Oysters on the Half Shell with a Cucumber and Winter Melon Granita
+Kumamoto Oysters on the Half Shell with a Cucumber and Melon Granita

 Kumamoto Oysters are found in deep-cupped shells.
 Great to hold sauces.
 Classic for their petite meats accompanied by a very mild brine.
 Known for their sweet flavor and a lovely honeydew finish.
 They are a favorite for beginning oyster eaters.

-8 ounces a sweet winter watermelons or cantaloupe melon- green, yellow, orange or pink fleshed — peeled and cut into very small 1/4 inch cubes.
+8 ounces a sweet watermelon, cantaloupe or honey dew.
+Any green, yellow, orange or pink fleshed melon — peeled and cut into very small 1/4 inch cubes.
 About 1 1/2 cups

 Sea salt and freshly ground pepper

 Crushed ice cubes